2025–26 Juventus FC season

-The 2025–26 season is Juventus Football Club's 128th season in existence and their 19th consecutive season in the top flight of Italian football.
-In addition to the domestic league, Juventus are participating in the Coppa Italia and the UEFA Champions League.
+The 2025–26 season was Juventus Football Club's 128th season in existence and their 19th consecutive season in the top flight of Italian football.
+In addition to the domestic league, Juventus participated in the Coppa Italia and the UEFA Champions League.

 Players

 Squad information

-Players, appearances, goals and squad numbers last updated on 8 November 2025.
+Players, appearances, goals and squad numbers last updated on 24 May 2026.
 Appearances and goals include all official competition matches.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.